Additional materials: Media brief by EJ

 Dynamic Common-Value Contests

-We document a causal influence of online user-generated information on real-world economic outcomes.
-In particular, we conduct a randomized field experiment to test whether additional information on Wikipedia about cities affects tourists' choices of overnight visits.
-Our treatment of adding information to Wikipedia increases overnight visits by 9% during the tourist season.
-The impact comes mostly from improving the shorter and incomplete pages in Wikipedia.
+We document a causal impact of online user-generated information on real-world economic outcomes.
+In particular, we conduct a randomized field experiment to test whether additional content on Wikipedia pages about cities affects tourists\' choices of overnight visits.
+Our treatment of adding information to Wikipedia increases overnight stays in treated cities compared to non-treated cities.
+The impact is largely driven by improvements to shorter and relatively incomplete pages on Wikipedia.
+Our findings highlight the value of content in digital public goods for informing individual choices.

 We characterize a selling mechanism that is robust to the seller's uncertainty about the buyer's signal structure.